-Pittsburg Unified School District in Contra Costa County near San Francisco, conducts annual in-service school bus driver sessions.
+Pittsburg Unified School District in Contra Costa County, just east of San Francisco, conducts annual in-service school bus driver sessions.
 These not only cover security issues and protocols, but they also include a mock hijacking.

 “We go through the process of what the drivers are supposed to do, what code they’re supposed to call in on the radio,” shared Matthew Belasco, director of maintenance, operations and transportation.
 The training is then critiqued by the administrative team, while staff members are invited to help brainstorm ways to make the process easier or more efficient.